SecHex/SecHex-Spoofy/README.md

 + **Disk Spoofing** - [18.05.23]
     • Retrieves SCSI ports and buses information from the Windows registry.
     • Checks if the device type is a disk peripheral.
     • Generates random identifiers and serial numbers for the disk peripheral.
-    • Saves the before and after log information.
     • Updates the registry values for the disk peripheral with the new identifiers and serial numbers.

 + **Guid Spoofing** - [18.05.23]
     • Generates new GUIDs (Globally Unique Identifiers) for various registry keys.
     • Updates the HwProfileGuid, MachineGuid, and MachineId registry values with new GUIDs.
     • Generates a random BIOS release date.
-    • Saves the before and after log information.

 + **PC-name Spoofing** - [18.05.23]
     • Spoofs the computer name by updating various registry keys.
     • Retrieves the original computer name from the registry.
     • Generates a random new computer name.
     • Updates the registry values for ComputerName, ActiveComputerName, Hostname, and NV Hostname.
-    • Saves the before and after log information.

 + **MAC ID Spoofing** - [19.05.23]
     • Attempts to spoof the MAC address of network adapters.
     • Retrieves network adapters information from the Windows registry.
     • Generates a random MAC address.
-    • Saves the before and after log information.
     • Updates the registry values for the MAC address with the new spoofed address.
     • Disables and enables the local area connection to apply the changes.